lipoyang/WeeESP8266_GR/README.md

 receive the whole buffer because the size of the hardware serial buffer which is defined in HardwareSerial.h is too small.

-UNO or MEGA or WBoard Pro
+UNO or MEGA or WBoard Pro:
 Open the file from `\arduino\hardware\arduino\avr\cores\arduino\HardwareSerial.h`.

-M0
+M0:
 Open the file from `\arduino\hardware\arduino\avr\cores\arduino\RingBuffer.h`.
 See the follow line in the file.